 If this Soft and Fluffy Coconut Milk Bread is bringing on a little deja vu, it might be because you saw last week's post about Coconut Milk Sandwich Bread.
 Yes, now there are two coconut yeast bread recipes on Cookie Madness.
 I'm going to have to move on from coconut milk based yeast breads, but I have to tell you about this one because it's such a great way to use canned coconut milk.

 Fluffy Coconut Milk Bread is just as delicious as the Coconut Milk Sandwich Bread, but different.
-The sandwich bread contains oats and is a little firmer, while the fluffy bread is super soft.
-In fact it’s so soft it might be mistaken for Japanese Milk Bread or even brioche.
-I made it as a loaf, but now I can’t wait to make it again as hamburger or hot dog buns.
+The sandwich bread contains oats and is a little firmer, while this "fluffy" version is super soft.
+In fact it's so soft it might be mistaken for Japanese Milk Bread or even brioche.
+I made it as a loaf, but now I can't wait to make it again as hamburger or hot dog buns.
 It also has a good flavor.
-You can taste the coconut milk, but it’s melded in with the flavor of butter, sugar and salt so the bread’s got some character, but isn’t what I’d classify as coconutty tasting.
+You can taste the coconut milk, but it's melded in with the flavor of butter, sugar and salt so the bread's got some character, but isn't what I'd classify as coconutty tasting.

 Vegan Fluffy Coconut Milk Bread

 Since there are no eggs in Fluffy Coconut Milk Bread, you can use oil or vegan butter and make it vegan.
 As I write this, Miyoko's butter is on sale, so maybe I'll test a vegan version sooner or later.
 Plus I'm looking for an excuse to finally buy Miyoko's.
 I love all these new plant butters and am kind of making my way through all the brands.
 Country Crock with Almond Butter is still the best.